-Mining is the longest stage of the process.
+I use Anki to handle the scheduling of my flash cards.
+I’ve completed JP1K from Refold and the Core2.3k deck.
+I’ve moved on to mining, which is the longest stage of the process.
 This is where you immerse as usual, but look out for sentences that contain one or two words you’re unfamiliar with.
 These sentences are then turned into a flash card to be reviewed over the next few months/years.
-I aim for 5 new cards per day.

 Anki with the Ankiconnect plugin, which allows external programs to create and edit Anki cards.